Bunion

 Diagnosis

-The doctor will ask about your symptoms and past health.
+The doctor will ask about symptoms and past health.
 A foot exam will be done.
 It is diagnosed based on the exam.

 Treatments